“Whip ’er good, Billy.”

 She places a key inside the lock and turns it with a click.
 She turns to face Caroline and pauses to consider the fledgling.

 “I have lived several lifetimes without the aid of your insight.
-When I meet my final death under the light of the sun, through a lover’s betrayal, or perhaps even by your hand, I will never remember this moment in time and regret that I did not allow you to speak because the fact is, and will always remain, that I simply do not care, Miss Caroline.”
+When I meet my final death under the light of the sun, through a lover’s betrayal, or perhaps even by your hand, I will never remember this moment in time.
+I will never regret that I did not allow you to speak.
+Because the fact is, and will always remain, that I simply do not care, Miss Caroline.”

 The door opens with a slight whine, giving way to a plush bedroom, and Adelais gestures for the Ventrue to enter.